What Is Dialectical Behavior Therapy (DBT)?

 Dialectical behavioral therapy addresses this type of thinking.
 DBT teaches you to identify and change “black and white” thinking patterns.
 Rather than either-or, you learn to accept that others and situations have both bad and good aspects.

-Dialectical behavioral therapy also helps you learn to better manage painful emotions and better tolerate distress.
+Dialectical behavioral therapy also helps you learn to manage painful emotions and better tolerate distress.
 It is also effective at helping to eliminate unhealthy behaviors, such as impulsivity and substance abuse.
 DBT is incredibly helpful in treating self-destructive and suicidal behaviors.
 This treatment teaches you to replace problematic behaviors with positive ones that help you build stronger interpersonal relations and experiences.

 What Are DBT Treatments Like?